Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 Is it Okay to Use Bath Bombs in a Jetted Tub?

-I thought I’d answer this question on this bath bombs recipe.
+I thought I’d answer this question on this bath bomb recipe.
 Is it okay to use bath bombs in a jetted tub?
-The answer is no. The ingredients can actually clog up your jets and ruin your jetted tub.
+The answer is no. The ingredients can clog up your jets and ruin your jetted tub.
 It’s safer to use bath bombs in a regular tub that has zero jet power.

 Will Bath Bombs Ruin Your Hair?

 The next time you decide to use a bath bomb, I hope you will give these Succulent Bath Bombs a try.
-They are some of my favorite!
+They are some of my favorites!
 These bath bombs smell amazing and will leave your skin super soft.